bwvdnbro/bwvdnbro.github.io/_posts/2019-04-26-task-based-mcrt.markdown

 are propagated through a part of the grid.
 On entry, all these photon packets are either within that part of the grid or entering it through one of its sides.
-On exit, the photon packets are either absorbed (and potentially scattered/reemitted) within that part of the grid or leave the grid part through one of its sides, edges or corners (there are 4 sides and 4 corners for a 2D square cell and 6 sides, 12 edges and 8 corners for a 3D cubic cell).
+On exit, the photon packets are either absorbed (and potentially scattered/re-emitted) within that part of the grid or leave the grid part through one of its sides, edges or corners (there are 4 sides and 4 corners for a 2D square cell and 6 sides, 12 edges and 8 corners for a 3D cubic cell).
 There are hence multiple possible output buffers for a single input buffer.
- - photon packet scattering: a photon packet that was absorbed is scattered or reemitted in a different direction and with potentially different properties.
+ - photon packet scattering: a photon packet that was absorbed is scattered or re-emitted in a different direction and with potentially different properties.

+The photon propagation step is illustrated below:

+![Schematic representation of the task based photon propagation step within a distributed grid with photon packet buffers](/assets/images/subgrids.png)

 Below I will discuss the necessary components to turn these tasks into a working task based MCRT algorithm.